Clive Betts: Personal life

 Betts lives in a farmhouse on the Derbyshire border with his partner James Thomas, who is also employed as his parliamentary assistant.
 He plays cricket, supports Sheffield Wednesday F.C. and, in the past, has played squash and football and used to be a regular Sheffield Marathon runner.
 In March 2021, Betts became a trustee of the green space charity Fields in Trust.

-Betts came out in 2003 and said it was 'one of the best decisions I’ve ever made’, noting that when he was growing up ‘people weren’t out’, there was barely any gay scene and it was ‘hardly talked about’, but that times had changed.
+Betts came out as gay in 2003 and said it was "one of the best decisions I've ever made", stating that when he was growing up "people weren't out", there was barely any gay scene and it was "hardly talked about", but that times had changed.
 In 2007 he was identified as one of the 50 'most powerful LGBT people in British politics', coming 35th, with his work to support the Gay and Lesbian Football Association World Championship 2008 cited by PinkNews when adding him to the list.

 Betts employs his partner as his Senior Parliamentary Assistant on a salary up to £45,000.
 He was listed in articles in The Daily Telegraph and The Guardian which criticised the practice of MPs employing family members, on the lines that it promotes nepotism.
 Although MPs who were first elected in 2017 have been banned from employing family members, the restriction is not retrospective – meaning that Betts' employment of his partner is lawful.